gasiordev/gasiordev.github.io/_posts/2020-01-03-unix-sockets-in-go.md

 author: "Miko"
 ---

-In one of the application I had to make use of Unix sockets so I thought it could be useful to share a quick working example of how easy it is to code a simple server and a client.
+In one of the applications I worked on recently I had to make use of Unix sockets so I thought it could be useful to share a quick working example of how easy it is to code a simple server and a client.

 Check the code below.
 Socket path in the code is `/tmp/app.sock` - you might want to change it in case it does not work.